 - Outpatient mental health clinics

-- Schools (especially those serving people with emotional and cognitive impairments)
+- Schools serving people with emotional and cognitive disorders

 RNs typically train for two years to obtain an associate degree or four years to obtain a bachelor’s degree.
 However, most facilities require a bachelor’s degree in nursing.
-Training includes classroom lectures and hands-on work in many areas of nursing.
-Some schools offer bridge programs for working nurses who wish to earn a bachelor’s degree and accelerated programs for students who hold a bachelor’s degree in another field.
+Training includes classroom lectures and hands-on work in various areas of nursing.
+Some schools offer a bridge program from an associate to a bachelor’s degree.
+Other schools offer accelerated programs for students who hold a degree in another field.

-When enrolling a nursing school, it’s important to choose an accredited program.
-Both the Accreditation Commission for Education in Nursing (ACEN) and the American Association of Colleges of Nursing offer searchable program directories on their websites.
+When searching for a nursing school to attend, it is important to choose one that is accredited.
+Both the Accreditation Commission for Education in Nursing (ACEN) and the American Association of Colleges of Nursing (AACN) offer searchable program directories on their websites.
 Make sure that the program is accredited by a national nursing accreditation association such as the Commission on Collegiate Nursing Education (CCNE – the accrediting arm of AACN) or ACEN.
 The state board of nursing should approve the school as well.

-An experienced psychiatric RN can pursue voluntary certification as a Psychiatric Mental Health Nurse (PMHN) through the American Nurses Credentialing Center (ANCC).
-Candidates must pass an examination and demonstrate both work experience and continuing education in the psychiatric nursing field.
+An experienced psychiatric nurse can also obtain certification as Psychiatric Mental Health Nurse (PMHN) through the American Nurses Credentialing Center (ANCC).
+Again the candidate must pass an examination and demonstrate work experience as well as expertise in the field of mental health nursing.

 Necessary Skills and Qualities

-Above all, aspiring psychiatric nurses should feel compassion and empathy for people who are living with mental illness.
-Nurses need a good dose of emotional maturity in order to support their patients without feeling overwhelmed by their problems.
+Aspiring psychiatric nurses should be compassionate and have empathy for people who are living with mental illness.
+Nurses also need to have good self-awareness and maturity to support patients without feeling overwhelmed by the patients’ problems.

-Psychiatric nurses need to be detail-oriented, particularly when working with medications.
+Psychiatric nurses need to be detail-oriented and organized, especially when working with medications and documentation.

 If you would like to gain the necessary education to become a psychiatric nurse, we highly recommend that you check out our free School Finder Tool located HERE.